portsoc/hangman-in-branches/README.md

 - [12: Database](https://github.com/portsoc/hangman-in-branches/tree/12)
 - [13: SVG](https://github.com/portsoc/hangman-in-branches/tree/13)

-To switch your copy of our code to a branch "x" (where x is a number):
+You could switch your copy of our code to a branch "x" (where x is a number) using any of the following tools:

 ### Using Git